smeisler/bids_workshop/bids-workshop/5_bids_apps.md

 ```

 ## Define TemplateFlow
 Many BIDS-Apps use a centralized collection of brain templates called [TemplateFlow](https://github.com/templateflow/templateflow) which is a DataLad dataset.
-Before running `babs-init`, we need to create a copy of this and tell `BABS` where to find it.
+Before running `babs init`, we need to create a copy of this and tell `BABS` where to find it.
 ```bash
 cd $BABS
 datalad clone https://github.com/templateflow/templateflow.git